 – Copper Sulfate and Other Chemicals

-While generally not advised due to the environmental concerns posed by using the compound in soil, copper sulfate has been proven to be an effective tool against invading tree roots.
+While generally not advised due to the environmental concerns associated with using the compound in soil, copper sulfate has been proven to be an effective tool against invading tree roots.
 Roots absorb copper sulfate, transporting it a short distance.
-This ensures the portion of the root is destroyed without killing the parent tree, but the risks to the environment as a whole may be enough to prevent its use in many cities and counties.
+This ensures that the portion of the root is destroyed without killing the parent tree, but the risks to the environment as a whole may be enough to prevent its use in many cities and counties.

 – Separation Barriers

-Once the root is removed or severed from the rest of the tree, you’ll want to establish a physical barrier between the healthy tree system and the asphalt pavement.
-Materials like sheet metal, chemical barriers, and synthetic fabrics are often used to prevent root expansion into unwanted areas, but no one root barrier solution can be considered 100% effective.
+Once you have removed or severed the root from the rest of the tree, you’ll want to establish a physical barrier between the healthy tree system and the asphalt pavement.
+We often use materials such as sheet metal, chemical barriers, and synthetic fabrics to prevent root expansion into unwanted areas, but no one root barrier solution is 100 percent effective.